 - 1. Write CLKOUT_DP DBUFF0/GEN0 gen0_cfg/buffenable to '0'.
 This gates the off-chip output clock from toggling. - 2.
 If spread is enabled, write Clock 1 SSCCTL cfg_ssc_patthalt to '1'.
 This halts the spread pattern. - 3.
-If spread was enabled, wait for 32us for spread pattern to return to neutral state. - Workaround requirement to disable the spread pattern and allow it to return to the neutral state before the modulator and divider are disabled. - 4.
+If spread was enabled, wait for 32us for spread pattern to return to neutral state. - 4.
 Write Clock 1 SSCCTL cfg_ssc_enable_b to '1'.
 This powers down the modulator and associated divider at the source.